Meadowlarke/Bibliography/Lewis2008.md

 483: Bodies and tradition.

-#Z: All musical traditions are based on creating the conditions to under which new bodies can be consecrated according to the tradition.

 484: Muhal Richard Abrams solo music at the 40th anniversary celebration of the AACM.

 485: Anniversary celebration by the Great Black Music ensemble.